-Administrator: Betty Poon | 416.226.6620, ext.
-2219 | bpoon.ccst@tyndale.ca
+Administrator: Nicole Li | 416.226.6620, ext.
+2219 | nli.ccst@tyndale.ca

-The two-year (18 courses) Master of Theological Studies Chinese Language is a foundational program in graduate theological studies.
+The two-year (18 course) Master of Theological Studies Chinese Language is a foundational program in graduate theological studies.
 It is to develop theological understanding for general educational purposes and enrichment, or for further graduate study.
 Students in the program will enhance their lay ministry involvement at local churches.